-> If it seems like your other half is dragging herself around or just doesn’t have any energy to do anything anymore – go easy on her.
+If it seems like your other half is dragging herself around or just doesn’t have any energy to do anything anymore – go easy on them.

-> Here are some ways you can help her battle her way through fatigue at this time of life.
+Here are some ways you can help them battle their way through fatigue at this time of life.

-> In terms of self-care, we’ve recommended that she stays hydrated and avoids using caffeine or sugar as quick energy ‘fixes’.
-She could also work on her sleep routine, resist trying to be everything to everyone and exercise to give her more pep.
+In terms of self-care, we’ve recommended that they stay hydrated and avoids using caffeine or sugar as quick energy ‘fixes’.
+They could also work on their sleep routine, resist trying to be everything to everyone, and exercise to give them more pep.

-> Although it could just be down to hormonal flip flops, it’s important that she gets checked out by a doctor if she’s constantly exhausted.
+Although it could just be down to hormonal flip flops, it’s important that they get checked out by a doctor if they are constantly exhausted.

-> CREATE A WEEKLY MEAL PLAN
+CREATE A WEEKLY MEAL PLAN

-> When she’s fatigued, it’s really important women eat healthily to fuel themselves well.
+When they are fatigued, it’s really important people eat healthily to fuel themselves well.

-> Regular exercise is a key tool for managing fatigue during the perimenopause and menopause.
+Regular exercise is a key tool for managing fatigue during the perimenopause and menopause.

 Combining something you want to do (spend time together) along with something you need to do (exercise) can be a real game changer.